srp/mem/doc/source/mem.rst

 Build functions and CWD
 ^^^^^^^^^^^^^^^^^^^^^^^
-Build functions generally print to the user any commands that are being run, so the user know where the build broke, or how its proceeding.
+Build functions generally print to the user any commands that are being run, so the user knows where the build broke, or how it's proceeding.
 As far as possible it's suggested that, build functions should strive to accept absolute or relative paths, but only run and print using absolute paths.

-The rational for doing so is that a user can then, from any directory, copy and paste an offending command without having to figure out what directory he has to be in to run it.
+The rationale for doing so is that a user can then, from any directory, copy and paste an offending command without having to figure out what directory he has to be in to run it.